kwonus/Quelle-Obsolete/Quelle.md

 display.record = \<a href="%url%">%abstract%\</a\> *@print* [1,2,3]

 Keep in mind, however, the above two examples above are purely notional, your Quelle driver must support such annotation-variables for them to render as expected.
-Consult the documentation for your Quelle driver vender to determine what record annotation-variables are available in your driver.
+Consult the documentation for your Quelle Search provider to determine what record annotation-variables are available.

 So to break open the fragment from the *print* example above: